sage-code/maj/basic.md

 Next examples show how to use interrogative prepositions:

-* ke magu'fa tu  ?  = what are you going to eat ?
+* ke magu'fu tu  ?  = what are you going to eat ?
 * ki seru'pa ibo ?  = who was there?
-* ku seru'ia tu  ?  = how are you ?
+* ki seru'ia tu  ?  = how are you ?
-* ka magu'fa tu  ?  = you have not eaten ?
+* ka magu'fu tu  ?  = you have not eaten ?

 Asking about location can be explicit using "ke loka":